Ruzsel/Superstore_Analysis/README.md

 ```
 ![image](https://github.com/Ruzsel/Superstore_Analysis/assets/150054552/9059fce2-3aaf-4fa9-a144-d481bf7bed0e)

+## Total Profit and Sales by each Country Analysis
 Calculates the total profit for each country, then selects the top 10 countries with the highest profit, and finally displays the resulting DataFrame containing the top 10 countries by profit.
 ```python
 profit_by_country = df.groupby('country')['profit'].sum().reset_index()